 It is usually caused by age-related degeneration.
 If this tendon breaks, it can cause the arch of the foot to become flat and painful.

-Related Document: Max Well Therapy, LLC's Guide to Posterior Tibial Tendon Problems
+Related Document: Max Well Therapy's Guide to Posterior Tibial Tendon Problems

 Patellar and Quadriceps Tendonitis

 Problems in the: